Home / Journals / CMC / Vol.5, No.3, 2007

 CMC-Computers, Materials & Continua, Vol.5, No.3, pp. 213-222, 2007, DOI:10.3970/cmc.2007.005.213

 Abstract A high precision high order triangular plate element is developed for the linear flutter analysis of thermally buckled composite sandwich plates.
 Due to uneven thermal expansion in the two local material directions, the buckling mode of the plate may be shifted from one pattern to another for certain fiber orientation or plate aspect ratio as the aerodynamic pressure is present.
 This buckle pattern change alters the frequencies and modes of the plate and that in turn changes the flutter coalescent modes.
-Numerical results show that temperature has a destabilizing effect on the flutter boundary but the aerodynamic pressure has a… More >
+Numerical results show that temperature has a destabilizing effect on the flutter boundary but More >

 Per Page: